supermanzer/MyNotes/notes/projects.ndbc-reader.md

 * **Analysis Service:** This will encapsulate the rudimentary analyses that will be added to the NDBC Reader package and the Data Buoy class.
 * **Unit of Work:** This will abstract the communication between the API services (fetching data) and the repository (storing data).

+## Revise Package Creation using PyScaffold
+As a way to facilitate better package organization, testing, and documentation, I want to refresh the package using [PyScallfold](https://pyscaffold.org/en/stable/index.html).
+This should allow me to revise how the NDBC DataBuoy package is organized and contributed to in a much more rigorous fashion without too much effort on my part.

+### Deprecated Doc
+I had previously begun documenting how to split responsibilities into two separate classes.
+After consideration I have decided this was a half-hearted attempt at modularity and I would be better served by following a more rigorous approach to design principles.
+These docs have been removed.